Hans Frankenthal: Discrimination prior to the Holocaust

 In 1937 Max Frankenthal was arrested after allegations from German farmers in Friedeburg that he had attempted to manipulate the weighing scale in order to haggle the price of stock down.
 He was only held for several hours because the owner of the scales spoke out in his defence.
 This was, however, only the first of several groundless arrests that were used to intimidate the Jewish community of Schmallenberg.
 The charges ranged from claims of theft to Rassenschande (crimes against race).

-On 10 November 1938, the local synagogue was burnt down and most of the Jews were arrested.
+On 10 November 1938, the local synagogue was burnt down and most of the Jews were arrested, including Max.
 All over the village Jewish homes were raided and vandalised.
 The Nazis dubbed the country-wide event "Kristallnacht".
 The women and children were released the same day, but the men remained in custody in a shelter for the homeless.
 The families of those still in custody were able to bring food to their loved ones until the inmates were transferred to the Gestapo jail in nearby Dortmund.
 The Jews remaining in Schmallenberg were then forced to sign over the title deeds of their property with the promise that it would bring their husbands and sons back.
 During the Kristallnacht, only one German in Schmallenberg is known to have protested.
 Dina Falke stood on the street and asked the SA troopers what the Jews had ever done to them until she was silenced by worried family members.
 Several citizens actively aided the SA in destroying Jewish property and raiding Jewish Homes.
 Robert Krämer allegedly helped the SA by providing straw to set the synagogue in flames.